peter-huang0402/tmp_test/README.md

 ## Configure sofa_config.xml
 ---
-* Configure /usr/sofa/config/sofa_config.xml \
+* SOFA settings in sofa_config.xml \
-At the first time, before you start sofa, you must setup config file in /usr/sofa/config/sofa_config.xml.
+At the first time before you start sofa, you must setup config file in /usr/sofa/config/sofa_config.xml.
 Later, if you would like to change your config files, you should update config file in /usr/`data`/sofa/config/sofa_config.xml directly.

 ```
 $ vim /usr/sofa/config/sofa_config.xml